 - Emerson – Adoption of web-based procurement processes resulted in:

 - Consolidation of buying activity across 60 divisions

 - Savings of an estimated $500 million over four years

 The results speak for themselves.
 Good automation works.

 Now, to the uninitiated (and even the initiated, for that matter), automating business processes is typically challenging.
 But it doesn’t have to be.
 There are comprehensive resources offered by firms whose sole mandate is to make business process automation painless for the end user.
 Take, for example, technology expense management (TEM) companies.

 As businesses and their employees purchase and use ever-growing fleets of technological devices and services for their day-to-day activities, it is becoming increasingly more challenging to manage everything.
 With TEM software, the challenge absolutely disappears.
 Take, for example, Cimpl – the newest software offering by Canada’s top TEM provider.
-Cimpl is simply the best asset management software - it takes the arduous, painstaking chores of tracking all hardware devices, monitoring all data usage, and verifying all service plans, and makes them all, well, simple.
+Cimpl is simply the best asset and telecom expense management software - it takes the arduous, painstaking chores of tracking all hardware devices, monitoring all data usage, and verifying all service plans, and makes them all, well, simple.

 - Real-time mobile device management - the next big IT challenge